bschwarz/news-aggregator/README.md

 ## Optimizations
 ### Page Rendering and Painting
--	A story details widget was created for each story when clicked.
+-	The original app created a story details widget for each story when clicked.
 So, I changed that so that there was only one widget, which got updated with the active story when clicked.
 This reduced the number of DOM elements significantly, and excess layers.
 -	Layers (via ```will-change```) were being created for individual elements of the story details widget.
 I removed the CSS for any children of the story details, and only kept it for the main story details element.
 This reduced the number of layers.
--	Added ```requestAnimationFrame``` to the ```loadStoryBatch``` function, to make sure the visuals were being painted at the correct time.
+-	Wrapped the ```loadStoryBatch``` function with a ```requestAnimationFrame```, to make sure the visuals were being painted at the correct time.
 -	re-factored the ```colorizeAndScaleStories``` function to optimize it, by separating the reading and writing into separate batches, reduced calculations, and reduced the number of stories being work on at one time (only visible items).
--	Removed the loop in onStoryData, since the element can be queried directly, without the looping.
+-	Removed the loop in ```onStoryData```, since the element can be queried directly, without the looping.
--	Used CSS transform, instead of javascript for the story details animatation.
+-	Used CSS transform, instead of javascript for the story details animation.

 ### Page Loading
 -   Minified CSS with ```htmlmin``` to reduce file size